yuki04160/Hypothesis-Testing-Obesity-in-the-USA/README.md

 ## Conclusion
 Overall, different kinds of hypothesis tests were used to answer questions and graphs were helpful to summarize results and provide more insights into data.

-1. One-sample t-test was used to establish that the average BMI in the United States is greater than 30, which considered the obesity threshold.
+1. <strong>One-sample t-test</strong> was used to establish that the average BMI in the United States is greater than 30, which considered the obesity threshold.
-2. Two proportion z-test was used to conclude that the proportion of obesity in the southeast is higher than the proportion of obesity in the northwest, which is identical to previous research.
+2. <strong>Two proportion z-test</strong> was used to conclude that the proportion of obesity in the southeast is higher than the proportion of obesity in the northwest, which is identical to previous research.
-3. F-test was used to examine the variances of the two populations (BMI of smokers/ BMI of non-smokers).
+3. <strong>F-test</strong> was used to examine the variances of the two populations (BMI of smokers/ BMI of non-smokers).
-4. Two-sample t-test was used to establish that there is not enough evidence to prove the negative relationship between cigarette consumption and BMI.
+4. <strong>Two-sample t-test</strong> was used to establish that there is not enough evidence to prove the negative relationship between cigarette consumption and BMI.